threefoldtech/info_grid/src/documentation/threefold_token/tft_bridges/tfchain_stellar_bridge.md

    * Transfer TFT from TFChain to Stellar
       * Click on *Withdraw*

-Note: If you are on ThreeFold Connect App, you can export your account to the Polkadot extension.
-Look at the section [Move Farm from the TF app to the TF Portal (polkadot.js)](../storing_tft/tf_connect_app.md#move-farm-from-the-tf-connect-app-to-the-tf-portal-polkadotjs).
+Note: To withdraw, make sure to use a valid Stellar address.
+Do not use the Stellar Bridge address from the `Deposit` page.

 ## Bridge Fees